 The expansion caused by heat, in the gap between the plug’s center and firing electrodes, will weaken the ignition.

-Detach your spark plug and perform a check to see if it has an error.
+Detach your spark plug and perform a check to see if it has Flathead Engine Spark Plugs & Gaps.
 The center electrode of the plug should have its top flat.
-If you find that to be round, then the plug needs replacement.
-Furthermore, any kind of damage to the body will require replacement of the spark plug.
+If you find that to be round, then you might need replacement it.
+Furthermore, any kind of damage to the body will require a replacement spark plug.

-Spark plugs used in lawnmowers can be differentiated by factors like their sizes, heat range, and gap.
-You will have to ensure that the plug fits your engine’s gap and is able to be attached tightly.
-Follow these easy steps to find out the perfect one.
+Mower Small engine spark plugs used differentiated by factors like engine model, sizes, heat range, and gap.
+You have to ensure and choose the right spark plug that fits your engine’s gap and make sure it is attached tightly.

-Disconnect the spark plug wire along with the rubber cap.
-Then use a spark plug wrench to twist and detach your old plug from the engine.
+Exactly!
+Disconnect the plug wire along with the rubber cap.
+Then use a wrench to twist and detach your old plug from the engine.
 You may write the part number.
-Then take the plug to the store and buy a new one matching with that.
+Then take the plug to the store and buy a new one matching that.

 If you somehow do not have the old plug, no worries.
 You can also read the manual that came along with your lawnmower.

-Instructions on what type of spark plug you can use should be found there.
+Instructions on what types of plugs you can use should be found there.
 If not, just learn about the model of the lawnmower or the engine.
 Take the details to the store; they will help you find it out for you.

-You can also take a new plug and check its gap using a spark plug gap checker.
+You can also take a new plug and check its gap using a gap checker.
+For sure!
 Most of the spark plug‘s gap is 0.030 inches, while some being less or more, like 0.040 inches.

 You can also adjust the gap yourself using the gap opener in that checker.
 Find the one that matches your required gap, and you’re good to go.